samkrishna/seductionbook/essays/star-trek-v-america.md

 SPECIAL NOTE ABOUT HATERS: There's a right-wing fallacy that shows up from time to time in Star Trek-based arguments about how right-wing hate (casteism, racism, misogyny, etc) should be accepted with every other viewpoint in an IDIC-driven universe.
 Nope That's not how it works.
 To briefly invoke Karl Popper, a tolerant society (a la IDIC) must be intolerant of intolerance otherwise intolerance will spread and destroy the open and tolerant society.
 This is known as "the paradox of tolerance".

 - Post-capitalism economy

+Sometimes the Star Trek multiverse has money.
+Sometimes it doesn't.
+What you don't hear about is complaints about worker exploitation, cheap labor, gender-fueled pay gaps or other late-stage capitalism-fueled social crises, at least on the member worlds.

+Maybe an economics episode would be *boring* for Trekkers, but by measuring the absence of something, the problems caused by late-stage capitalism appear to be at least missing.

+- Compassion

+Compassion seems to be the opposite of a 4-letter word in Star Trek.
+A number of episodes revolve around humanitarian initiatives conflicting with the Prime Directive.
+Also, it's not unusual to see crew members argue FOR doing something those less in need, whether they are fellow Starfleet personnel, Federation member states, or not.
+Quite the opposite of our so-called "United" States of America.

+- Curiosity

+The whole "explore strange new worlds" vibe is built into the title opening monologue, recited by William Shatner (Original Series), Patrick Stewart (Next Generation), and Anson Mount (Strange New Worlds).
+A science officer usually plays a prominent role in the crew or in an episodic plot.
+Science is revered both in the 22nd, 23rd, 24th, 25th and 32nd centuries.

+Wild, huh?
+Star Trek posits a vision of what humanity and its sister sentient species can accomplish when exploratory science is practiced by everyone, not just oligarch-approved white dudes.

+- Camaraderie

+Usually, a number of major plots and arcs reject the "rugged individualism" and "pull oneself up by his bootstraps" plot tropes.
+THe crew has to be a CREW in order to get through the challenge of the week or the season.
+They may not always like each other, but they figure out a way to work together.

+Unlike some people.

+## Private property is basically missing from the plot

+As Americans, we typically spend about a third-to-half of our adulthood hours working in a job to acquire resources to acquire some kind of property or other kinds of economic status.
+That's just not a thing in Trek.
+Sure, Captains Picard and Pike both owned some sweet pieces of land (Picard a vineyard and Pike a remote snow cabin), BUT because their lives weren't spent working towards those goals or maintaining those goals, they were free to do other things like explore outer space.

+Because so many of basic food/clothing/shelter things are handled, the lives of Starfleet personnel can be about something else.
+I **GET** that it would be easy to think that there's a version of that going on in the contemporary American military, but for many soldiers, the military often occurs as the only option to get to a better life.
+Picard and Pike (who were both senior officers and also white dudes) didn't have to worry about that.
+And a lot of their crew likely didn't either.